onceageekaf/ttos/README.md

-# TTOS - Tech Transfer Operating System
+# ttOS - Tech Transfer Operating System
 A single platform to manage inventions from disclosure to licensing.